 This is a step that wasted hours of time in many cases, People forget that their old domain name will be redirected to their new website, and that’s why the meta tag or the file upload verification method will never work.
 The Google webmaster tool lets you choose the domain name option that will stay even if there is a redirection.

-So, make sure to verify your both domains using the domain name registrar method.
+So, make sure to verify both domains using the domain name registrar method.

-2. Download the databases and update its tables
+2. Download the databases and update their tables

-Now, you will get a pop up window with the migration progress.
-The plugins will start finding the old domain name, and it will replace it with he new domain.
+Now, you will get a pop-up window with the migration progress.
+The plugins will start finding the old domain name, and it will replace it with the new domain.
 Then, it will export the database as normal, but this time with everything on it as done and ready to use for the new domain.

 3. Download the WordPress content folder